Health Library

 • Talk to your doctor if your baby has vomited medications.

-• Keep your baby in a warm quiet room.
+• Keep your baby in a warm, quiet room.

 • Avoid a lot of handling.
 When you do handle your baby, try to avoid any extra movements.

+Parents can help their baby best by staying nearby and holding their baby.
 Many parents find their baby calms best when handled gently, slowly and when held close to their body.
 This is because you and your baby know each other best.

 If you are worried or anxious, your baby can pick up your energy.
 If you find this to be true, try to take deep cleansing breaths and focus on calming yourself.